CoryDAsana/developer-docs/source/includes/app-components-reference/_index.html.md

 </p>

 <span class="description">
-The callback request made to an App Server when a watched field's value changes within an action form. <br> <br> <a href="../images/ac-rule-on-change.png">
+The callback request made to an app server when a watched field's value changes within an action form. <br> <br> <a href="../images/ac-rule-on-change.png">
   <img src="../images/ac-rule-on-change.png" alt="App components rule on change request flow"/>
 </a>
 </span>